appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 :::

-### Select App Store API Key
+### Select an App Store API Key

-Once the relevant integrations are completed, you can access these connections from your profile within the Publish module.
-To initiate a release process, you need to select the appropriate store's credentials from the Settings screen within the Publish Profile.
+Once the required integrations are set up, you can access these platforms from your profile within the Publish module.
+To initiate a release process, you need to select the credentials for the related store from the Settings screen under the Publish Profile.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-publishSetting.png' />

-- After that, all available integrated API Keys will be visiable in the opened Settings modal.
+- All available integrations will be shown in the Settings screen.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-publishSettingDetail.png' />

 ### Update App Store Connect Information

-- Within the Publish module, you can update and review your app's informations directly.
-This includes updating app name, subtitle, categories, and other store-related information such as privacy URLs, primary languages.
-Please visit the [**App Store Connect Information**](/publish-module/publish-information/app-information) documentation for detailed information.
+- Within the Publish module, you can update and review your app's information directly.
+This includes updating app name, subtitle, categories, and other store-related information such as privacy URLs, primary languages, etc. Please visit the [**App Store Connect Information**](/publish-module/publish-information/app-information) documentation for detailed information.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-appInfoButton.png' />

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-appInfoDetails.png' />

 ### Publish Flow Customization

-To create and manage flows within the Publish module:
+Publish flows are used to automate multiple tasks and introduce automation checkpointsfor application deployments to stores.
+You can create and manage flows within the Publish module as outlined below:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-flows.png' />